goofybryan/ZarDevs/README.md

 This isn't really something I dreamed of doing, this is just a generic project that houses the shared runtime logic I need to make some of the magic happen.

 [Link to repo](./Runtime)

+## To do

+1. Deploy packages to NuGet server.
+1. Split projects into smaller projects once NuGet deployement is completed.
+1. Examples that makes use of all the things I am building.

 ## Links